saviornt/NexusLite/Project_Development.md

   - [ ] Implement support for `secret fields` (e.g., user-based passwords using `bcrypt`/`argon2`) that will salt and hash field values.
 These field values will not be queryable (no equality joins on hashed values)
   - [ ] PQC roadmap alignment (ml-kem, sphincs+) as future work
   - [ ] Add PQC code stub to the `crypto` module for future integration.
+  - [ ] Create tests for encryption/decryption, including if username/passwords and key/pairs or signature verification do not match.
+  - [ ] Update project documentation and README documentation.

 - [ ] Code security and supply-chain
   - [ ] `cargo audit` + `cargo deny` in CI; fail on vulnerable/yanked deps